misa1313/todo-list-python/README.md

 ### Step 1: Configure ENV variables

-Create a file ".env" with the following variables:
+Create a file ".env" (in the root directory, not inside "todo-list-app") with the following variables:

 ```bash
 app_url=localhost (the app domain, optional and defaults to localhost)